 Yes, you can just drive through Joshua Tree in less than 2 hours and still have time to stop and visit 5 popular sites.
 We begin our journey at the Joshua Tree Visitor Center at the West Entrance which is the main entrance.

 Our first stop is Cap Rock which is an easy hiking trail with minimal elevation.
-Our next stop is Skull Rock followed by the Arch Rock Nature Trail.
+Followed by Skull Rock and the Arch Rock Nature Trail.
 After that, we proceed to Mojave Desert Viewpoint before ending our road trip through the park at Morten’s Mill.